JuliaPalacios/SISMID_EvolutionaryDynamics/README.md

 15:15: How to visulize and interpret trees, including phylogenetic uncertainty. *Nidia*
     * Plotting trees tutorial
+    * Distances on trees, comparison of tree distributions and convergence of tree distribution *Julia*

 17:30 End official programm -> Q&A